How to get started with inbound marketing

 Measure your activities

 The ability to measure and follow up on your activities is one of the real strengths of inbound marketing.
-Set clear goals and KPIs linked to your micro as well as macro conversions and find good practices to share the results internally in your organization - at least between marketing and sales.
+Set clear goals and KPIs linked to your micro- and macro-conversions and find good ways to share the results internally in your organization - at least between marketing and sales.

 Inbound marketing white paper